 - Each location determines their own pet policy.

-If you don’t have time to make it out to the Fruit Loop, be sure to check out the Portland Farmers Market where a lot of the orchards bring their produce.
+- If you don’t have time to make it out to the Fruit Loop, be sure to check out the Portland Farmers Market where a lot of the orchards bring their produce.

 Do you try to go apple picking in the fall?
 What are your favorite fruits?

-Esther and Jacob are the founders of Local Adventurer, which is one of the top 50 travel blogs in the world.
-They believe that adventure can be found both near and far and hope to inspire others to explore locally.
-They move to a new city every year and currently live in Portland, Oregon.
+Esther and Jacob are the founders of Local Adventurer, one of the top 5 travel blogs in the US.
+They believe that adventure can be found near and far and hope to inspire others to explore locally.
+They explore a new city in depth every year and currently base themselves in Las Vegas.